aramarkservicesinc/markoapis/README.md

 This repository houses Aramark API Specs being used on the new Drupal 8 version of the Marko Developers Portal.

-This Drupal 8 version of the Marko Developers Portal is [currently in development](https://dev-d8-developer-portal.pantheonsite.io/).
+This Drupal 8 version of the Marko Developers Portal is [has launched](https://marko-developers.aramark.net)

-Expected go live date is May 15 at the same URL as the current [Drupal 7 production Marko Developers Portal](https://marko-developers.aramark.net/).

 The Github "raw" URI for the JSON version of a particular API is placed in the Spec URI (machine name: field_spec) for the content-type "Api Doc".